-Having an off grid home is a desire for many preppers.
+Having an off-grid home is a desire for many preppers.
 The reasons to own such propriety vary from person to person.
-Some prefer to have a bug out location that will improve their survival rate while others prefer to have a safe heaven, a place where they don’t have to face the current “rotten” society.
+Some prefer to have a bug out location that will improve their survival rate while others prefer to have a safe haven The kind of place where they don’t have to face the current “rotten” society.

 Owning land in the middle of nowhere, or somewhere isolated enough, will ensure you have a safe destination to evacuate to in an emergency.
-It will provide the ideal place to build a new life, one that is not chained to the modern technology.
-Having an off grid home will serve as a rally point for your family to reunite or a place to set up your underground bunker.
+It will provide an ideal place to build a new life.
+One that is not chained to the modern technology.
+Having an off-grid home will serve as a rallying point for your family to reunite or a place to set up your underground bunker.

 Selecting a great rural location for your off-grid home begins by determining the distance you think you will be able to travel when an unpleasant event will occur.
 You could start by drawing an arc on a map with the distance you seem fit.
 Your search will shortly begin after that.

 Determining land ownership for your future off-grid home